 How can I find a Catholic school near me?

-Visit SouthJerseyCatholicSchools.org, where you will find a school and parish locator.
-All schools are listed, with a link to each school’s website.
-You may also call the Office of Catholic Schools at 856-583-6103 or contact your local parish.
+Visit our directory listing, where you will find a school and parish locator.
+All schools can be located by town or location.
+You may also go to our Catholic schools listing with a link to each school’s website and contact information or feel free to call the Office of Catholic Schools at 856-583-6103 or your local parish for assistance.

 Can I send my child to any Catholic school or is there a particular school designated for our parish?

 Most families choose a school affiliated with their parish, but you are free to choose any school within the diocese.

 What if we are not Catholic?
 Can we enroll in a Catholic school?